Between-the-Fjords/funcab_data/README.md

 # FunCaB - The role of functional group interactions in mediating climate change impacts on the Carbon dynamics and biodiversity of alpine ecosystems

 This is the git repository for the FunCaB project and base for the data
-paper: Vandvik et al. (2022).
+paper: Vandvik et al. 2022 *Scientific Data*.
 Data descriptor: The role of Functional group interactions in mediating climate change impacts on the Carbon dynamics and Biodiversity of alpine ecosystems (FunCaB).

 ## Summary